sunfishcode/mustang/README.md

 ## How does one port `mustang` to a new OS?

-One probably needs to do similar things as for a new architecture, and also write a new `start_rust` implementation to handle the OS's convention for arguments, environment variables, and initialization functions.
+One probably needs to do similar things as for a new architecture, and also write a new `origin::rust` implementation to handle the OS's convention for arguments, environment variables, and initialization functions.

 [`steed`]: https://github.com/japaric/steed